sabre-io/sabre.io/source/dav/principals.md

 If you are not building a CalDAV or CardDAV server, you may not need it.

 You also _must_ use principals to take advantage of the [ACL][4] system.
-But for some usecases implementing a fully-fledged ACL system _may_ be overkill.
+But for some use-cases implementing a fully-fledged ACL system _may_ be overkill.

 What's the quickest way to deal with principals?